ubayram/SFI-CSSS-2016-migration/README.md

 In the tracking_goose_data.csv

-Number of missing height data in rows of complete data set  20703
+Number of missing height data in rows of complete data set  20703 Number of missing heading data in rows of complete data set  3752

 I've (Ulya) Divided the dataset into two, files are: migration_spring.txt